JeschkeLab/DeerLab/docsrc/source/api/dipolarsignal.rst

-Optional Arguments
+Additional Settings
 =========================================

-Optional arguments can be specified by parameter/value pairs.
-All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed..
+Additional settings can be specified via name-value pairs.
+All property names are case insensitive and the property-value pairs can be passed in any order after the required input arguments have been passed.

 .. code-block:: matlab

-    V = dipolarsignal(args,'Property1',Value1,'Property2',Value2,...)
+    V = dipolarsignal(___,'Property1',Value1,'Property2',Value2,___)

 - ``'ModDepth'`` Modulation depth